Table of Contents

 Contrasting elements like sea-wave, mountain-valley, and male-female signify movement, fertility, and marriage.
 Hand and finger motifs are believed to be sacred, bringing good fortune and possessing healing properties.
 Birds represent the soul of the deceased, as well as women, happiness, and joy.

-In essence, every motif on a Anatolian rug carries a distinct meaning and significance.
+Every motif on an Anatolian rug carries a distinct meaning and significance.

 How are Anatolian Rugs Made?